Skip to content

 Why Healthcare Data Security Demands a Higher Standard

-Healthcare data security best practices exist at the intersection of patient safety and legal obligation.
-Medical records contain Social Security numbers, insurance identifiers, prescription histories, diagnoses, and financial data—making stolen healthcare records worth 10 to 40 times more on criminal markets than stolen payment card numbers.
-The U.S. healthcare sector reported over 725 large breaches to the HHS Office for Civil Rights (OCR) in 2023, exposing more than 133 million patient records.
+Healthcare data security best practices sit at the intersection of patient safety and legal obligation.
+Medical records contain Social Security numbers, insurance identifiers, prescription histories, diagnoses, and financial data.
+Stolen healthcare records trade on criminal markets for 10 to 40 times the value of stolen payment card data, making patient data one of the most sought-after targets in cybercrime.
+The numbers below reflect just how exposed the sector remains in 2026.

-This guide covers the administrative, physical, and technical controls your organization needs to build a defensible healthcare data security program in 2026.
+This guide covers the administrative, physical, and technical controls your organization needs to build a defensible healthcare data security program.
 Whether you operate a solo practice, multi-location clinic, or regional hospital system, the frameworks and tactics here apply directly to your environment.
 For a deeper foundation in HIPAA's technical requirements, see our guide on HIPAA cybersecurity requirements.

 Healthcare Cybersecurity By the Numbers